Once you have been diagnosed with esophageal cancer, we need to determine if—and how far—the cancer has spread. This is called staging the cancer.

 We develop a treatment plan for you based on the stage and location of your cancer, your age, and your overall health.
 We may use chemotherapy, radiation therapy, and surgery.
 We work with medical and radiation oncologists to develop this plan.
 We often arrange for chemotherapy and radiation treatments near your home.

 - Esophagectomy: Involves removing your esophagus and replacing it with stomach tissue.
 A successful procedure removes the malignant tissue and lets you eat normally.
 If your cancer is in the lower part of the esophagus, we may need to remove part of the stomach.
 If it is in the upper part of the esophagus, we may remove most of the esophagus and connect your stomach up closer to your neck.
+Dr. Flores has refined this procedure to cause less trauma to the internal organs, improve blood flow to the surgical site, and improve overall healing.
+Studies conducted on Dr. Flores’ innovative technique show fewer complications and more favorable outcomes.

 We use chemotherapy treatments to get rid of cancer cells, prevent recurrence, or relieve symptoms.
 This is a medical approach, using one or more drugs.
 Typically, we administer chemotherapy through infusion or pills.
 We can provide chemotherapy: